Alpha-Atom/ip-project-server/README.md

 ```
 The error codes are as follows, `1` indicates that the user is already a member
 of that society and `2` indicates a malformed request.

+### /events/create/
+To create a new event, a `POST` request... its 4:30am and im shit tired of
+writing documentation, essentially just give it an auth key for all the following
+requests and you'll be golden, you can check what shit gets returned for yourself
+until I get a chance to write this up

+### /events/view/:eventid

+### /events/pending/

+### /events/accept/:eventid

+### /events/decline/:eventid